lhossackucalgary/ENGO-500-2018/proposal-template.md

 Project Objective | Measurement Criteria
 ------------ | -------------
 **Suggest routes for crews** | **Method**
-Method used to measure | Comparison of alogirithm on random data sets
+Method used to measure | Comparison of algorithm on random data sets
 Responsibility: who measures/analyses/reports| Lucas Hossack Frequency of measure | At the end of each sprint involving this deliverable Key targets | Outperform a 'closest broken robot' algorithm  (return routes with less total distance travelled by multiple crew members)